glogiotatidis/dotci-base-docker-image/README.md

 This is a basic debian image that provides `git` so DotCI can run `git clone`.

-It also provides a wrapper around `git` command, that executes the original `git` with all the parameters given and after that it sets the datetime of all files in `/app` directory [0] to a predefined datetime.
-It finally adds `/app/.git` directory to `.dockerignore` so it's not send as part of the context to the Docker daemon.
+It also provides a wrapper around `docker` command, that executes the original `docker` with all the parameters given except that when the docker command is `build`, it sets the datetime of all files in current `.` directory to a predefined datetime.
+It also adds `/app/.git` directory to `.dockerignore` so it's not send as part of the context to the Docker daemon.

 This is needed to take advantage of docker caching mechanism.
 Otherwise because DotCI runs `git clone` on every test run,